 - that the student is enrolled on a privately funded course listed on the ILEP; - a Letter of Acceptance from the college, confirming you have been accepted and enrolled on a course of full-time day-time education; - you must have proof that fees have been paid to the college.
 Where your fees are below €6,000, the full amount of the fees must be paid in advance.
 Where your fees exceed €6,000 then at least this amount must be paid in advance; - Proof of finance and ability to support themselves in the State.
-Students from non-visa required countries must prove at registration that, at the time of arrival in the state, they had direct access to €4,500 per year of study.
+Students from non-visa required countries must prove at registration that, at the time of arrival in the state, they had direct access to €7,000 per year of study.
 This is checked at the time of the visa application for students from visa required countries - Students are required to have private medical insurance at time of registration.
 Thereafter at every subsequent registration, students are required to have proof that they are in possession of private medical insurance for the duration of their next year or course of study by way of a letter of renewal.
 Travel insurance will not be accepted.

-If you are a resident in counties Dublin, Kildare Meath or Wicklow, you will receive your Irish Residence Permit (IRP) card within approximately 10-15 working days of processing your application.
-If you are attending a registration office outside of the above mentioned counties, the Immigration Officer will advise you how you will receive your IRP card.
+You will receive your Irish Residence Permit (IRP) card within approximately 10-15 working days of processing your application.

 The registration will be for one year and will be renewable on an annual basis, up to a maximum of 7 years.
-There is currently a charge of €300 each time you register or renew an immigration permission.
+There is currently a charge of \notin 300 each time you register or renew an immigration permission.